-Creamy and luscious hot chocolate made with coconut milk then topped with marshmallow whipped cream and toasted coconut is my new favorite hot beverage this winter.
+Creamy and luscious Coconut Hot Chocolate made with coconut milk and toasted coconut will be your new favorite hot drink this winter.

 “Oh the weather outside is frightful